 Drink like a German at these L.A. beer gardens

 L.A.-raised Neil Kwon took a cue from the biergartens of Berlin and Munich in bringing craft beer to Koreatown in 2010.
 His beer hall, Biergarten, views Germany through a Korean prism.
-Platters of brats are dished up alongside Korean fried chicken, kimchi short rib fried rice and burgers both American and international—try the spicy Chosun with kimchi and pickled daikon or a fried chicken sandwich with grilled pineapple and salsa verde.
-The beer list combines Old World ales like malty Paulaner Oktoberfest with West Coast IPAs like Golden Road's Wolf Among Weeds, none of which appear in yard-long glasses served at kitschier neighbors.
-The space also touts flat screens that draw UFC and sports fans.
+Platters of brats are dished up alongside Korean fried chicken, kimchi short rib fried rice, kalbi tacos, and burgers both American and international—try the spicy Chosun with kimchi and pickled daikon or a fried chicken sandwich with grilled pineapple and salsa verde.
+The beer list combines Old World ales like malty Paulaner Oktoberfest with West Coast IPAs like Arts District Brewery's Traction IPA, none of which appear in yard-long glasses served at kitschier neighbors.
+The space also touts flat screens, which draw UFC and sports fans.

 A beer stein-shaped sign greets visitors to the divey street-side bar, but it’s all about the back patio at this Silver Lake institution, a fixture since 1959.
 Current owner Aidas Mattis and his family still maintain the Bavarian connection with imagery of the Berlin bear and a 3-D mural of old-school, beer-toasting Germans and wall-mounted promotional tins from classic German breweries like Warsteiner and Bitburger, also served on tap.
 Schnitzel and sausage are series regulars at Red Lion, as are Oktoberfest celebrations.
-This year, find a month of festivities including a stein-holding competition on Oct.
-5 and an Oktoberfest party with games and beer specials on Oct.
-17.